Completed Your Screening...What Happens Next?

 Participants who have abnormal lab results will be provided with a health risk notice via the H2U.com portal and encouraged to consult a physician.

-Granite School District is deducting $10.00 per month on your insurance.
+Granite School District is deducting $10.00 a month on your insurance.
+To receive the discount you will need to complete three things:

 For more information about the H2U Works program or PHA, contact Kim Lisenbee at (801) 268-7422.